aws-samples/eks-workshop/content/beginner/194_secrets_manager/cleanup.md

 ```

 The output should show the directory listing with the following files.
+You may have more than these files displayed here.
 {{<output>}}
 00_iam_policy_arn_dbsecret		nginx-deployment-spc-k8s-secrets.yaml	nginx-deployment.yaml
 nginx-deployment-k8s-secrets.yaml	nginx-deployment-spc.yaml